MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/environment-variables.md

 Note that you can set the same variable at multiple levels, it will just be overriden at lower levels.

+For security, you should avoid setting a variable at the job or global level, unless it actually needs to be used across multiple steps.

 ## Examples